gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 bargain."

 "Yes, *sra*," Erileine said.
 She rapped her knuckles against the ground.
-Nothing---it was as if her hand was made of wood, like Papaere Vurt's leg.
+Nothing—it was as if her hand was made of wood, like Papaere Vurt's leg.

 "Be you careful with that," Lady Kembe warned.
 "It cannot feel, but